Advanced Combat Man System

 The Advanced Combat Man System (ACMS) is part of the Singapore Armed Forces's (SAF) move to integrate into 3G to progressively provide tactical units with network capabilities, including C4I capabilities in the field.
 The project costs about SG$100 million to maintain.

 The head of the ACMS project is Lieutenant Colonel Jimmy Toh Yong Leng.
-According to him, ACMS was created to address concern of urban warfare operations, especially "key challenges in this environment were survivability, situational awareness (SA) and the avoidance of civilian casualties and collateral damage."
+According to him, ACMS was created to address the concern of urban warfare operations, especially "key challenges in this environment were survivability, situational awareness (SA) and the avoidance of civilian casualties and collateral damage."

 In a future deployment, the section commander and two commanding officers are to be equipped with the ACMS system as a part of honing urban operation capabilities.

 History

 The ACMS was first developed in 1998 as a joint project by the Singaporean Army and by the Defence Science and Technology Agency (DSTA) alongside ST Electronics and ST Kinetics under a Technology Exploration and Demonstration initiative in order to assess the possibility of simplifying capability and integration issues.
 It was succeeded in 2002 with a three-year Technology Consolidation and Development effort.
 Trials took place in 2006 with funding allocated to the Integrated Concept Development and Demonstration stage, which permitted the acquisition of 60 ACMS sets and ACMS sets and two CCIS equipped AFV platforms.
 Further trails took place in 2008 when Singaporean soldiers conducted live exercises at the Murai Urban Training Facility.

 ST Electronics was chosen to be the main contractor responsible for the eventual production of the ACMS.
 Research and development of the ACMS was completed by 2012.
 Field tests began in January and March 2010 when two Singaporean Army battalions were equipped with ACMS gear.